Classic car insurance

 Classic car fines to watch out for

-Classic cars come with certain legal challenges which are different to those associated with a modern car.
+Classic cars come with certain legal challenges that are different to those associated with a modern car.
 These offences could leave classic car owners at risk of fines or penalty points, so to ensure you’re not at risk, we’ve outlined some rules to be aware of below:

 1. Using original tyres